Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 data/whoop/raw/recovery.jsondata/whoop/raw/sleep.jsondata/whoop/raw/workouts.jsondata/whoop/normalized/latest.json

-5. Speediance: the strength-training layer
+8. Speediance: the strength-training layer

 Speediance is the most unusual connector in the whole stack.

-Public Aria extraction: https://github.com/clawdassistant85-netizen/speediance-smartgym-workout-manager
+Public extraction/reference: https://github.com/clawdassistant85-netizen/speediance-smartgym-workout-manager

 ANPC86/SmartGymWorkoutManager